nehatanwar2698/todo_flutter_firebase/README.md

 --Todo APP in Flutter used Firebase for storing todos .
 --used google Login for authentication.
+--use provider for state management
---every user have thier seperate todo list with sub list --also using bottom navigation bar for showing  All  todo and complete todos
+--use localnotifiation using firebase cloud messaging --every user have thier seperate todo list with sub list --also using bottom navigation bar for showing  All  todo and complete todos